 Highlight of the Night: Accomplishing a Rainbow Crosswalk

 One of the most emotional pride moments we ever witnessed.
 Town favorite drag superstar and organizer of OutJasper organized a benefit auction to make a rainbow crosswalk in the town center of Jasper possible.
 This crosswalk costs approximately 5000,- Canadian Dollars.
-The moment it was clear the collected amount was not enough, LGBTQ people of the audience raised their arms to donate smaller and bigger amounts of money to make the pride project still possible.
+The moment it was clear the collected amount was not enough, LGBTQ+ people in the audience raised their arms to donate smaller and bigger amounts of money to make the pride project still possible.
 Everyone was speechless and overwhelmed of the energy flooding the gala.
-And the moment everything was almost archived, Mister Al”Bear”ta and the owner of the Coco’s Café Jasper donate the missing amount to accomplish the amount for the Rainbow Crosswalk in Jasper.
+And the moment everything was almost archived, Mister Al”Bear”ta and the owner of the Coco’s Café Jasper donated the missing amount to accomplish the amount for the Rainbow Crosswalk in Jasper.
 WOW!